Azure/azure-sdk-for-net/samples/AppSecretsConfig/README.md

 #### Deploying the sample

 See the [ASP.NET quickstart][aspnet_quickstart] for instructions to deploy for Visual Studio, Visual Studio Code, and the `dotnet` CLI.
-For Visual Studio and Visual Studio Code, make sure you select your existing resource if you deployed the Bicep template above; otherwise, for the `dotnet` CLI you can deploy to an existing resource by [configuring Local Git support][aspnet_deploy_localgit].
+For Visual Studio and Visual Studio Code, make sure you select your existing resource if you deployed the Bicep template above; otherwise, for the `dotnet` CLI you can deploy to an existing resource by [configuring Git support][aspnet_deploy_localgit] and pushing source, which will be built automatically on the host.

 ## Configuring App Configuration with Key Vault references